danielsaed/Watermark_recognition_binary_classification/README.md

 <br>

-## Herramientas utilizadas
+## Main tools utilized

 - Python 3.6
 - Open CV
 - Tensorflow

-**Todas las librerias usaron versiones compatibles con Python 3.6**
+**Used last version of libraries compatible with Python 3.6**

-*Python 3.6 fue utilizado por motivos de cyberseguridad*
+*Python 3.6 was used due to cybersecurity company policy*